HeartOfGold523/Responsive-Dashboard/README.md

 ## What I'm proud of

-- Fetching, refetching, and handling errors from a server component and exposing them to a global context for client components to consume
+- Fetching, refetching, and handling errors from a server component and exposing them to a global context for client components to consume.
 - Generalized and reusable `DataTable` component (and sub-components) which can accept and render data from any type in a table, not just the `Hotel` type relevant to this project.
 - Reusable `DataChart` component to render area graphs, line graphs, bar graphs, pie charts, or scatter plots.
 - Module aliases for cleaner imports, including for Jest.